Manipal-0831/Git-GitHub-demo/README.md

 Prepares all new and changed files (README.md, .gitignore, etc.) to be included in the next saved snapshot (commit).

+5. Connect to Remote

+git remote add origin <YOUR_GITHUB_REPO_URL>

+Links your local folder to the repository you created on GitHub (the remote destination).

-5. Initial Commit
+6. Initial Commit

 git commit -m "feat(init): initial project setup and documentation"

 Saves the first version of the project permanently.
 We use the feat prefix to signify adding a new, foundational feature (the project itself).

-6. Connect to Remote

-git remote add origin <YOUR_GITHUB_REPO_URL>

-Links your local folder to the repository you created on GitHub (the remote destination).

 7. Push Main Branch

+git branch -M main

+It Renames your local master branch to main to match the remote.

 git push -u origin main